highfidelity/hifi-web-audio-nodes-tutorial/docs/TUTORIAL.md

 This plays a WAV file as a local audio stream through the `HRTFOutput` node so that it is spatialized.

 Add an `owl.wav` file beside your `tutorial.js` file.
-You can find an owl file in the `spatial-audio-room-demo` repo at: [owl.wav](https://github.com/highfidelity/hifi-web-audio-nodes-tutorial/blob/master/tutorial/owl.wav)
+You can find an owl file in the `hifi-web-audio-nodes-tutorial` repo at: [owl.wav](https://github.com/highfidelity/hifi-web-audio-nodes-tutorial/blob/master/tutorial/owl.wav)

 Add UI:
 ```